-to invest approximately \$ in real estate properties.
 We received approximately \$132,181,919 in gross offering proceeds from the sale of 13,218,192 shares of common stock in our initial public offering, which commenced on January 30, 1998 and was terminated on December 19, 1999.
 Of the \$132,181,919 raised in the initial offering, we invested a total of \$111,032,812 in real estate properties.
-As of December 15, 2000, we had received approximately \$ in gross offering proceeds from the sale of shares of common stock in our second offering, which commenced on December 20, 1999 and was terminated on December 19, 2000.
-Of this additional \$ raised in the second offering, we invested or expect
+As of December 10, 2000, we had received approximately \$169,671,659 in gross offering proceeds from the sale of 16,967,166 shares of common stock in our second offering, which commenced on December 20, 1999 and was terminated on December 19, 2000.
+Of this additional \$169,671,659 raised in the second offering, we invested or expect to invest approximately \$142,524,194 in real estate properties.

-Q: What kind of offering is this?

-Q: What kind of offering is this?

-A: We are offering the public up to 125,000,000 shares of common stock on a "best efforts" basis.
+- Q: What kind of offering is this? - A: We are offering the public up to 125,000,000 shares of common stock on a "best efforts" basis.

-Q: How does a "best efforts" offering work?

-A: When shares are offered to the public on a "best efforts" basis, the brokers participating in the offering are only required to use their best efforts to sell the shares and have no firm commitment or obligation to purchase any of the shares.
+- Q: How does a "best efforts" offering work? - A: When shares are offered to the public on a "best efforts" basis, the brokers participating in the offering are only required to use their best efforts to sell the shares and have no firm commitment or obligation to purchase any of the shares.

-How long will this offering last?

-The offering will not last beyond December 19, 2002.
+- Q: How long will this offering last? - A: The offering will not last beyond December 19, 2002.

-Who can buy shares?

-A: You can buy shares pursuant to this prospectus provided that you have either (1) a net worth of at least \$45,000 and an annual gross income of at least \$45,000, or (2) a net worth of at least \$150,000.
+- Q: Who can buy shares? - A: You can buy shares pursuant to this prospectus provided that you have either (1) a net worth of at least \$45,000 and an annual gross income of at least \$45,000, or (2) a net worth of at least \$150,000.
 For this purpose, net worth does not include your home, home furnishings and personal automobiles.
 These minimum levels may be higher in certain states, so you should carefully read the more detailed description in the "Suitability Standards" section of this prospectus.

-- Is there any minimum investment required? - A: Yes.
+- Q: Is there any minimum investment required? - A: Yes.
 Generally, you must invest at least \$1,000.
-Except in Maine, Minnesota and Washington, investors who already own our shares or who have purchased units from an affiliated Wells public real estate program can make purchases for less than the minimum investment.
+Except in Maine, Minnesota, Nebraska and Washington, investors who already own our shares or who have purchased units from an affiliated Wells public real estate program can make purchases for less than the minimum investment.
 These minimum investment levels may be higher in certain states, so you should carefully read the more detailed description of the minimum investment requirements appearing later in the "Suitability Standards" section of this prospectus.